 - 27. Boar pens shall be sited and constructed so as to allow the boar to turn round and to hear, see and smell other pigs, and shall contain clean resting areas. - 28.
-The lying area shall be dry and comfortable. - 29.
-(1) The minimum unobstructed floor area for an adult boar shall be $6 m_2$ save as set out in paragraph 29 (2) herein. - (2) When boar pens are also used for natural service the floor area must be at least $10 \text{ m}2$ and must be free of any obstacles.
+The lying area shall be dry and comfortable.

+- 29. (1) The minimum unobstructed floor area for an adult boar shall be $6m^2$ save as set out in sub-paragraph (2). - (2) When boar pens are also used for natural service the floor area must be at least 10 m and must be free of any obstacles.